JWT890/vpn-server-with-wireguard/README.md

 A comprehensive guide for deploying secure VPN infrastructure using WireGuard and OpenVPN across physical and virtualized environments.
 This repository documents complete setup instructions for configuring VPN servers on real networks, building isolated testing labs in VirtualBox, and replicating production-grade environments in VMware Workstation/ESXi.
 It includes detailed coverage of encryption workflows, key exchange mechanisms, routing table configuration, and secure remote-device onboarding, enabling reliable end-to-end testing, learning, and operational deployment.

+Make sure the vmnets are set to VMnet1 as host only with local dhcp off and set to 192.168.56.0 and VMnet8 set to NAT with dhcp enabled and set to 192.168.8.0

 This will involve three VMs the Server VM, Internal LAN and the Client VM, all Ubuntu, and having to set up the respective networks for it.
 To set up the networks in VMWare, go to Edit up top, click on it and click on Virtual Network Editor it will look like this:
 <img width="598" height="559" alt="image" src="https://github.com/user-attachments/assets/f533ca67-8576-4208-ac65-b411bb22aab5" />